koredeycode/lendly-api/README.md

 # Lendly API

-Lendly API is a robust backend service built with **NestJS**, designed to power the Lendly platform.
-It follows a **Clean Architecture** pattern and uses modern technologies for scalability and maintainability.
+Lendly API is a robust backend service built with **NestJS**, designed to power the Lendly platform—a peer-to-peer (P2P) marketplace for renting and giving away items.
+It facilitates secure transactions, item management, and user interactions, allowing users to monetize their belongings or help others in their community.

+The system follows a **Clean Architecture** pattern and uses modern technologies for scalability, maintainability, and developer productivity.

 ## 🚀 Technologies